-The application for the 2023 NINDS Clinical Trials Methodology Course (CTMC) is currently open for the 2023 cohort.
+The application for the 2023 NINDS Clinical Trials Methodology Course (CTMC) is currently closed for the 2023 cohort.
 This will be the last course year under the current grant funding.

 The overarching goal of the CTMC is to help investigators develop scientifically rigorous, yet practical clinical trial protocols.
 Our focus is on investigators who have not previously designed their own prospective, interventional clinical trials.